JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/076_Binary_Tree_General_112._Path_Sum.md

             if (node.left == null && node.right == null && currentSum == 0) {
                 return true;
             }
-            // Push the right and left children (if exist) to the stack with updated sums if (node.right != null) {
+            // Push the right and left children (if exist) to the stack with updated remaining target sums
+            // Push right subtree first so that left subtree is processed first in the stack (LIFO), which obeys the sequence of pre-order traversal (root->left->right) if (node.right != null) {
                 stack.push(new Pair<>(node.right, currentSum - node.right.val));
             }